code-423n4/glow-finance-bug-bounty/README.md

 - Not be one of our current or former employees, or a vendor or contractor who has been involved in the development of the code of the bug in question.
 - You must also be of legal age in your jurisdiction at the time of submitting the request and not reside in a country under sanctions or restrictions, as required by applicable laws.

 ### Miscellaneous
-Employees of Concrete and their family members are ineligible for bounties.
+Individuals currently or formerly employed by Blueprint Finance and their family members, or who contributed to the development of the affected code, are ineligible for bounties.